jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 The Great Depression began as the "Roaring Twenties" which degraded into a long recession which had to be relieved by a World War as a reboot of the Western society-organism.

 The ultimate cause of the depression was that the rich people from the Roaring Twenties wanted to be even richer, so they invented stock speculation (borrowing on margin) and imposed tariffs on imported goods.

-But Adam Smith said that societies have a natural level of productivity.
+But Adam Smith said that societies have a natural level of productivity*.
 If you exceed this level, you will be getting nothing back, and this nothingness (no revenue to match the investment) manifests as a crash.
 And that's exactly what happened inthe Great Crash of 1929.

+> *This leads to our concept of economic balance, an idea that does not exist in Neoclassical Economics

 {{< quote ava="smith" >}}
 <p>In businesses which can only be transacted with money, that money can always be found.
 If they do not find it, their failure is caused by their unnecessary and excessive enterprise, not of their poverty.
 It is not because they are poor that their payments are irregular and uncertain, but because they aretoo eager to become excessively rich.</p>